Homeowners Insurance and Dog Breed Restrictions

 The reputation of certain dog breeds can be a deterrent for possible criminals from approaching your home.
 However, some dog breeds could be considered a liability if they scare off home insurers as well.
 Some homeowners insurance companies are likely to include dog breed restrictions in the conditions of their insurance agreements.

 In some cases, insurance providers may refuse coverage altogether, just because Fido's breed has some bad press.
 To understand how your breed impacts your homeowner's insurance, you'll need to look at references to dog breed restrictions in both the policy and state law.

 Which Breeds are Restricted?

-Restricted breeds will be listed in the contract, as an addendum, or the contract will reference a third party list.
+Restricted breeds may be listed in the contract, as an addendum, or the contract may reference a third party list.
 Insurers create their breed lists from a variety of different sources.
-These lists may be based on government data or private studies, or haphazardly assembled based on whatever breeds have been mentioned in news items.
-Dog breed restrictions are not typically limited to purebred animals and mixed breeds that include a restricted breed may also be included in coverage restrictions.
+These lists may be based on government data or private studies, or lists assembled based on whatever breeds have been mentioned in news items.
+Dog breed restrictions are not typically limited to purebred animals, and mixed breeds that include a restricted breed may also be included in coverage restrictions.